The Perfect One Week Peru Itinerary for First Timers

 With only a week, your options are pretty limited.

-Assuming this is your first trip to Peru, you should focus entirely on Lima, Cusco, and the Sacred Valley (which is what this itinerary does).
+Assuming this is your first trip to Peru, any 7-day trip you should focus entirely on Lima, Cusco, and the Sacred Valley (which is what this itinerary does).
+You cannot reasonably do more than that.

-With one week, you can see Lima’s main sights and eat some great food, spend a few days enjoying Cusco, explore the main towns and stunning scenery of the Sacred Valley, and visit Machu Picchu.
+With one week, you can spend a day or two in Lima to see the main sights and eat some great food, pass a couple of days days leisurely enjoying Cusco, and and then spend 3-4 days exploring the Sacred Valley and Machu Picchu.

 Can you do the Inca trail hike on a one week trip?